What is Roku and How Does it Work?

 - Plugin the Roku device to the HDMI port on your TV.

 - Connect it to the internet using either a wired connection or Spectrum WiFi (based on the device you have).

 - Set up an account on Roku for free.

 Voila!
 This is how to use Roku and start watching your favorite content.

 Easy as pie, right?

-Roku gives you the access to tons of free as well as premium content with an easy to use interface.
-Just sit back and instantly start streaming just about anything from Movies to TV shows and news to music.
+Roku gives you access to tons of free as well as premium content with an easy to use interface.
+Just sit back and instantly start streaming just about anything from movies to TV shows and news to music.
 All without going through the trouble of downloading it.

 Which Roku to Buy?

 Roku devices are in their 7th generation launched in September 2018 and provide the following 8 options for you to choose from.